Amazon sellers worry over misleading AI product reviews impacting sales

 “Long term this could absolutely be a great feature for buyers,” she said.
 “But Amazon needs a process whereby sellers can easily and effectively dispute misleading summaries because technology is never perfect.”

-First Published: Dec 19 2023 | 11:37 PM IST
+First Published: Dec 19 2023 | 11:37 PMIST

 [ad_2]